haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Condition Immunities blinded, charmed, deafened, exhaustion, frightened, prone Senses blindsight 60 ft. (blind beyond this radius), passive Perception 8 Languages — Challenge 2 (450 XP)
-      Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 338

 Amorphous.
 The jelly can move through a space as narrow as 1 inch wide without squeezing.
 Spider Climb.
 The jelly can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.